 All motherboards have standard mounting holes to fit different types of chassis.
-Make sure that the locations of all the mounting holes for both the motherboard and the chassis match.
-Make sure that the metal standoffs click in or are screwed in tightly.
+Make sure the locations of all the mounting holes for both the motherboard and the chassis match.
+Make sure the metal standoffs click in or are screwed in tightly.
 Then use a screwdriver to secure the motherboard onto the motherboard tray.
-(Note: some components are very close to the mounting holes.
-Please take all necessary precautionary measures to prevent damage done to these components when installing the motherboard into the chassis.)

-Caution: To avoid damaging the motherboard and its components, please do not use a force greater than 8 lb/inch on each mounting screw during motherboard installation.
+Note: Some components are very close to the mounting holes.
+Please take all necessary precautionary measures to prevent damage done to these components when installing the motherboard into the chassis.
+Please do not use a force greater than 8 lb/inch on each mounting screw during installation to prevent damage to the motherboard.

-2-4 Installing DDR II Memory
+2-4 Installing DDR2 Memory